 Dallas, TX 75202

 Phone: (214) 744-6664

-Located in the center of the revitalized downtown Dallas, Omni Dallas Hotel is connected via sky bridge to the Dallas Convention Center and close to restaurants, shops, the Dallas Arts District and more.
-Local history and flavor is showcased throughout the hotel.
-Guest rooms, meeting space and restaurants all feature pieces from local Dallas artists.
-Stunning views of downtown can be enjoyed from the terrace pool deck and spacious fitness center.
-Omni Dallas Hotel is built to meet the U.S. Green Building Council LEED Gold Certification standards, placing it on the forefront of environmental awareness and conservation in the city.
+Shining in the heart of downtown Dallas, Omni Dallas Hotel connects via sky bridge to the Dallas Convention Center and is close to popular restaurants, shops and the Dallas Arts District.
+Local history is showcased throughout our guest rooms, meeting spaces and restaurants with pieces from local Dallas artists.
+Stunning views of downtown can be enjoyed from our terrace pool deck and spacious fitness center.
+Enhance your stay with our on-site dining options and rejuvenating spa services.

-The special group room is available August 27 - August 31, 2018, based on group availability.
+The special group room rate is available August 28 - September 2, 2020, based on group availability.
 If a night is sold out at group rate the hotel's prevailing rate will appear.

 Reservations can be made online or via phone, additional information is below.